AndyNortrup/AndyNortrup.github.io/content/posts/technology/hashtag-strings-in-hugo.md

 Two apply statements might be overkill, but it works.
 I needed to do three things:

-1. Title case the words so we get ProductManagement, rather than Productmanagement or productmanagement.
+1. Remove the spaces
-2. Remove the spaces.
+2. Add a \# symbol in front of each tag
-3. Converts the list to a single string that I can just plop into a post.
+3. Converts the list to a single string that I can just plop into a post

 Now I have one field that I can put into a post.
 I find that zero code workflows are best when simplest.
 Doing variable manipulation with them is never elegant.